mandadichandrashekar42-ops/number-guessing-game/README.md

-﻿Project Description
+﻿Project Description :

 This project generates a random number and allows the user to guess it.
 After each guess, the program provides feedback indicating whether the guess is too high or too low, until the correct number is guessed.

-Features
+Features :
 Random number generation between 1 and 100
 User input handling
 Feedback for each guess (Too high / Too low)
 Counts number of attempts
-Error handling for invalid inputs
+Error handling for invalid inputs.

-Technologies Used
+Technologies Used :
 Python
-Built-in random module
+Built-in random module.

-How to Run the Project
+How to Run the Project :
 Install Python (if not already installed)
 Clone this repository or download the file
 Run the script in terminal or VS Code:

 python number_guessing_game.py

-How to Play
+How to Play :
 The system will generate a number between 1 and 100 Enter your guess
 Follow the hints: